Nishu123328/website-1/README.md

 You can use the Dockerfile that can be found at repo root folder to test it.
 Follow the below instructions to build and run it.

-* Clone the Ballerina Website Git repository
+* Clone the Ballerina Website Git repository.

 `$ git clone https://github.com/ballerinalang/website.git`